 The street bears the name of King Milan (1854-1901), the first king of modern Serbian state.

 A famous and once the tallest building in Belgrade ("Beogradjanka", eng.
 Belgrade Palace) is rising high above the street.
-Walking from the Terazije Square to Slavija Square, you can see also a monumental St. Sava's church, one of the largest christian cathedrals in the world.
+Walking from the Terazije Square to Slavija Square, you can see in the distance a monumental St. Sava's church, one of the largest christian cathedrals in the world.

 Find it on the map ↓